dsc-courses/dsc40a-2021-fa/syllabus.md

 ### Homeworks

-This class will have weekly homework assignments, which will usually be posted on the course website on Monday and due to Gradescope the following week, on Monday at 11:59pm.
+This class will have weekly homework assignments, which will usually be due to Gradescope on Mondays at 11:59pm.
+We will aim to release homework assignments the Tuesday of the previous week.

 Homeworks should be written up and turned in by each student individually.
 You may talk to other students in the class about the problems and discuss solution strategies, but you should not share any written communication (other than publicly on Campuswire).
 You can tell someone how to do a homework problem, but you cannot show them how to do it.
 One way to tell if you are respecting this boundary is to ask yourself whether your collaboration could take place over the phone.
 Additionally, the content of your verbal communication should involve the problem-solving strategy and approach, and you should not directly compare answers with classmates.